knepplab/knepplab.github.io/index.md

 title: "Theoretical and Computational Chemistry at Alfred University"
 layout: page
 ---
 The Knepp Lab investigates problems at the intersection of photochemistry, physical organic chemistry, and electronic structure theory.
+We are particularly interested in leveraging computational chemistry to rationally design molecular photoswitches for applications in photopharmaceuticals and molecular solar thermal fuels.

 <img src="logo.png"
         alt="Picture"